XiaoouPan/ILAMM/README.md

 ## Functions

-There are five functions, all of which are implemented by I-LAMM algorithm.
+There are five functions, all of which are implementing the I-LAMM algorithm.

 * `ncvxReg`: Nonconvex regularized regression (Lasso, SCAD, MCP).
 * `ncvxHuberReg`: Nonconvex regularized Huber regression (Huber-Lasso, Huber-SCAD, Huber-MCP).